codelikeagirlau/creative-coding-13plus/README.md

  - Put your code into two sections
  - Replace one or two variables with mouseX or mouseY
  - What happens?
  - **CHALLENGE!**: Can you get your character's eyes to follow the mouse movements?

+ ### Use the example code: meet Owly!

+ If you are having trouble understanding or applying some of the concepts covered so far, try taking a look at the example character [Owly](owly.txt).

  ## Wrap Up

  - In this workshop, we covered the basics of how to create shapes and sketches using the Processing language.